-Commissions & Referral Fees [TX 501.71, AICPA 1.520] Prohibited on attest engagements - An audit or review of financial statements; or A compilation when there is a reasonable expectation that third party(ies) will use the financial statement; or An examination of prospective financial information.
-Elde 87 Elde 87 Commissions & Referral Fees [TX 501.71, AICPA 1.520] Texas more broadly prohibits when services require independence.
-Referral fees are okay when non-attest client products/services are recommended to an attest client's - Officers, directors or employees.
-Employee benefit plan of attest client if the plan is not also an attest client. - Disclosure.
-[1.520.050] Applies to member but not spouse as long as member is not significantly involved; - Activities are separated.
-[1.520,030] , and the second EFE Module 5 - Codes of Conduct Copyright & Richard S. Malei
+Commissions & Referral Fees [TX 501.71, AICPA 1.520] Prohibited on attest engagements An audit or review of financial statements; or A compilation when there is a reasonable expectation that third party(ies) will use the financial statement; or An examination of prospective financial information.
+CPE Module 5 - Codes of Consluct Copyright G Richard S. Mark Slide #37 • Commissions & Referral Fees [TX 501.71, ALG/A 1.520] Texas more broadly prohibits when services require independence.
+Referral fees are okay when non-attest client products/services are recommended to an attest client's Officers, directors or employees.
+Employee benefit plan of attest client if the plan is not also an attest client.
+Disclosure.
+[1.520.050] Applies to member but not spouse as long as member is not significantly involved; Activities are separated.
+[1.520.030] CPE Module 5 - Codes of Conduct Copyright G Richard S. Mark Slide #38 Advantising Taxan ] Advertising - Texas[TAC501.82, OPC.1800] •false, fraudulent or misleading statements; Reference to services accomplished by coercion, duress, compulsion, intimidation, threats, overreaching, or vexatious or harassing conduct. .
+01 Misrepresentation or incomplete disclosure of relevant facts; EPE Module 5 - Codes of Consist: Copyright & Richard S. Mark.
+Slide #39

-Advertising - Texas[TAC 50182, CPC 1.600] false, fraudulent or misleading statements; Reference to services accomplished by coercion, duress, compulsion, intimidation, threats, overreaching, or vexatious or harassing conduct.
-Misrepresentation or incomplete disclosure of relevant facts; , EPE Module 5 - Codes of Conduct Copyright C Richard S. Mask
+Advertising - Texas[TAC501.82,CPC1.600] NO Promotions through Unjustified expectations of favorable results; Background or qualifications (including testimonials or endorsements), •including comparisons to other accountants; - Fee structure that is Unreasonably low; or • Does not disclose variables to the fees that can be charged.
+Ability to influence a court, regulatory agency, official, etc because of special relationship(s).
+Would cause a reasonably prudent person to misunderstand or be deceived.
+CPE Module 5 - Codes of Conduct Copyright 6 Richard S. Mark • Advertising - Texas [TAC50182, CPC1500] Keep mailing lists for 36 months (from the date of last distributions) A list of persons to whom advertising was sent. not required if the CPA did not make first contact • A client, or Sought out the CPA whether or not another CPA was providing services.
+PFE Module 5 - Codes of Conduct Copyright S Richard S. Mark Blde 941

-Advertising - Texas[TAC 501.82, CPC 1600] NO Promotions through Unjustified expectations of favorable results; - Background or qualifications (including testimonials or endorsements), including comparisons to other accountants; - Fee structure that is Unreasonably low; orDoes not disclose variables to the fees that can be charged.
-Ability to influence a court, regulatory agency, official, etc because of special relationship(s). - Would cause a reasonably prudent person to misunderstand or be deceived.
-Model 6 - Codes of Conduct Copylight © Richard S. Mark 40 \neg Advertising - Texas [Tac501.82, OPC1.600] Keep mailing lists for 36 months (from the date of last distributions) A list of persons to whom advertising was sent.
-A list of persons to whom advertising was sent. not required if the CPA did not make first contact A client, or Sought out the CPA whether or not another CPA was providing services.
-Middle 5 - Code of Conduct Copyright C Richard S. Mark Advertising [Tac50182, GC1500] AICPA - considered by whether it is a threat that a reasonable person would misunderstand or be deceived.
-No false, unjustified expectations of favorable results; Don't imply ability to influence government agencies or courts; - Underbid the engagement • likely at the time of the representation that the fees would be substantially likely at the time of the representation that the fees would be substantially increased; and Not disclosed to client. increased; and • Not disclosed to client. increased; and
+Advertising [TAC50182, OC1500] •AICPA - considered by whether it is a threat that a reasonable person would misunderstand or be deceived.
+No false, unjustified expectations of favorable results; No faise, disjustified expectations of favorable results, Don't imply ability to influence government agencies or courts; Underbid the engagement • likely at the time of the representation that the fees would be substantially increased; and Not disclosed to client. •Acts are likely discreditable if committed.
+[2.400.090]